ibm-cloud-docs/FileStorage/faqs.md

 {: #disconnect}

 Complete the following steps to disconnect a volume from a host.
+1. Unmount the device.
-1. Revoke access for the host from the storage device in the Cloud console.
+2. Revoke access for the host from the storage device in the Cloud console.
-2. Remove auto mounts from NFS connections.
+3. Remove auto mounts from NFS connections.

 ## How do endurance and performance storage differ?
 {: faq}